PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Benchmark Datasets

 \subsection{Warcraft Terrain Map Images}

-\citet{poganvcic2019differentiation} proposed a dataset of maps from the popular video game Warcraft (refer to Figure \ref{fig:warcraft}), which allows learning the shortest path from RGB terrain images.
-It is a remarkable benchmark due to its image inputs, a modality that was not explored in other work in this area.
-In accordance with the experiment of ~\citet{poganvcic2019differentiation} and \citet{berthet2020learning}, we utilize $96 \times 96$ RGB images for the shortest path on $12 \times 12$ grid networks.
+\citet{poganvcic2019differentiation} proposed a dataset of maps from the popular video game Warcraft (see Figure \ref{fig:warcraft}), designed for learning the shortest path from RGB terrain images.
+This dataset stands out as a significant benchmark because it employs image input, a modality that was not explored in other work in this area.
+In accordance with the experiment of ~\citet{poganvcic2019differentiation} and \citet{berthet2020learning}, we utilize $96 \times 96$ RGB images for determining the shortest path on $12 \times 12$ grid networks.